 This command is also supported in QPI mode.
-In QPI mode, the instruction is shifted in on IO0-IO3.
+In QPI mode the instruction is shifted in on IO0-IO3.

-Figure 89 Program or Erase Suspend command sequence QPI mode
+Figure 89.
+Program or Erase Suspend Command Sequence QPI mode

-Figure 90 Program or Erase Suspend command with continuing instruction commands sequence
+Figure 90.
+Program or Erase Suspend Command with Continuing Instruction Commands Sequence

-8.6.5 Erase or Program Resume (EPR 7Ah)
+8.6.6 Erase or Program Resume (EPR 7Ah)

-After program or read operations are completed during a Program or Erase Suspend the erase or Program Resume command is sent to continue the suspended operation.
+After program or read operations are completed during a program or erase suspend the Erase or Program Resume command is sent to continue the suspended operation.

 After an Erase or Program Resume command is issued, the WIP bit in the Status Register 1 will be set to a 1 and the suspended operation will resume if one is suspended.
-If there is no suspended program or erase operation the Resume command is ignored.
+If there is no suspended program or erase operation the resume command is ignored.

-Program or erase operations may be interrupted as often as necessary e.g. a Program Suspend command could immediately follow a Program Resume command but, but in order for a program or erase operation to progress to completion there must be some periods of time between resume and the next suspend command greater than or equal to $t{RNS}$ .
-See Table 57.
+Program or erase operations may be interrupted as often as necessary e.g. a program suspend command could immediately follow a program resume command but, but in order for a program or erase operation to progress to completion there must be some periods of time between resume and the next suspend command greater than or equal to t{RNS}.
+See Table 63, Program or Erase Suspend AC Parameters on page 143.

-The Program Suspend Status bit in the Status Register 1 (SR2[0]) can be used to determine if a programming operation has been suspended or was completed at the time WIP changes to 0.
-The Erase Suspend Status bit in the Status Register 1 (SR2[1]) can be used to determine if an erase operation has been suspended or was completed at the time WIP changes to 0.
-See "Status Register 2 Volatile (SR2V)" on page 32.
+The Program Suspend Status bit in the Status Register 2 (SR2[0]) can be used to determine if a programming operation has been suspended or was completed at the time WIP changes to 0.
+The Erase Suspend Status bit in the Status Register 2 (SR2[1]) can be used to determine if an erase operation has been suspended or was completed at the time WIP changes to 0.
+See Section 6.6.2.
+Status Register 2 Volatile (SR2V) on page 32.

-An erase or program resume command must be written to resume a suspended operation.
+An Erase or Program Resume command must be written to resume a suspended operation.